Tool use by sea otters: Evolution of tool use behavior

-Selecting for certain behaviors
+Sea otters are one of five species, and the only non-primate, known to regularly use percussive stone-tool technology in the wild.
+The others are humans, chimpanzees, the bearded capuchin, and the long-tailed macaque.

 It is not possible to pin-point when sea otters began using tools consistently.
 It is hypothesized that certain behaviors were selected for, in the process of evolution, which led to this adaptation.
 The first instance of a rock as a tool may have occurred when an otter was unable to access a prey item at the bottom of the ocean and used a rock to facilitate access to the object.
 Similarly, an otter at the surface of the water may have chosen to crush two bivalves against each other when faced with an inability to crush the prey items with the forelimbs or teeth.
 Shellfish are found on rock structures at the bottom of the ocean, so collecting multiple rocks and shellfish from the bottom of the ocean in one diving episode and crushing the objects together on the surface may have led to the association of rocks with crushing shells of foods items.
 If a behavior which was performed in a conflict situation happened to open a prey item, an otter may have attempted to repeat the behavior and therefore learned to repeat the behavior consistently.

 Sea otters commonly exhibit swimming behavior where they swim on their backs.
 The features which facilitate swimming on the back also facilitate tool use.
 Otters that do not use tools still feed on their backs.
 This habit of feeding on the surface with the chest up facilitates a flat surface for resting rocks and pounding items together (1).
 Once discovered and consistently performed by one or some otters, the tool use behavior may have spread through a population of nearby otters by horizontal social learning.

 Tool use behaviors are observed in mammalian species where adults and their progeny have close ties.
 Mother otters have one pup at a time and sea otter pups are dependent on their mothers for an average of 6 to 7 months.
 Extremely young pups cannot swim or dive due to their natal fur coating, so they must be anchored to the mothers at all times.
 Otter pups therefore receive undivided attention from their mothers for prolonged periods of time.

 Similarly, young otters are observed to be exceptionally active, curious, and playful.
 Selection may have favored certain kinds of manipulatory play.
+Sea otter pups are adept pickpockets when reared by humans, and have been compared to monkeys in their predilection for mischief.